-The second annual R/Pharma conference is planned for August 21, 22, and 23, 2019 at Harvard University, Cambridge, Massachusetts, USA.
-A confirmation on this date will appear on this site as soon as the venue booking is confirmed.
+The second annual R/Pharma conference will take place August 21, 22, and 23, 2019 at Harvard University, Cambridge, Massachusetts, USA.

 Based on feedback, we have devoted a 3rd day to the conference agenda focused completely on R/Pharma workshops for attendees.
 More info will be available soon.